The Workshop School is a new independent middle school in Prospect Heights, Brooklyn. We are set to launch in Fall 2019.

 Applications for admission are now available!
 You can learn more about our application process here

-Our first class of 6th graders will include 25 curious and creative students.
+Our first class of 6th graders will include up to 25 curious and creative students.

 Each grade will include an intentionally diverse group of students and families from the near neighborhoods, including Prospect Heights, Crown Heights, Bedford Stuyvesant, and Park Slope.